merovex-press/stranded-series/docs/02-Setting/01-Timeline/1763-point-of-divergence.md

 > The period from 1763-83 is pivotal in world history.
 > By 1765, the die was cast for the conflict between Britain and the United States.
 We can attribute this to a greater sense of governmental autonomy built up within the American Colonies during the French & Indian War and the post-war insistence by Parliament to impose its legislative will.
 > Debate on the Line of Demarcation ended in favor of the line in Fall 1763 when Parliament heard about Pontiac's War.
-> The 1765 Stamp Act incensed the colonists, who were futher outraged by The Declaratory Act of 1766.
+> The 1765 Stamp Act incensed the colonists, who were further outraged by The Declaratory Act of 1766.
 > Therefore, remedying this rift is key point of divergence in _Strand_.

+* * *

 The Seven Year's War occurs as the fourth intercolonial war between England and France (1756-63).
 The war progressed as depicted in history.
-The relationship strain between England and its 13 American continental colonies (The Thirteen or British American) built up with increased taxation.
+The relationship strain between England and its 13 American continental colonies (The Thirteen or British America) built up with increased taxation.
 After the Stamp Act was passed and repealed (1765-66), calmer heads prevail.
 The [Declaratory Act of 1766](https://en.wikipedia.org/wiki/Declaratory_Act) never occurs and we diverge from our timeline.

 In 1766, Parliament invited a delegation from each of The Thirteen to work out differences that included Benjamin Franklin, John Adams and Thomas Jefferson.
 This extended negotiation (1766-69) blunted Radical demands for independence.
 However, a splinter from the Sons of Liberty continued the (now unpopular) fight for American Independence.
 This splinter movement is a key area of conflict in Discovery Season.